-Receive $0.54 - $.80 per mile, and get paid via direct deposit bi-weekly.
-Rates vary per community due to grant requirements.
+Receive $0.54 - $.80 per mile, and get paid via direct deposit.
+Rates vary per community due to grant limitations.

 Just want to pay it forward?
 You can donate your mileage monthly to a local non-profit and support your community!